What to look for in a Financial Advisor

 1. How much financial advice is needed

-Each of us probably has varying levels of financial literacy and will therefore need different levels of advice.
 Do you already have your financial plan worked out and only require access to certain financial instruments?
-Or you are unsure about where and how to start financial planning?
-Thinking through this question can help to narrow down which type of the above FA can fulfil your requirements.
+Or are you unsure about where and how to start financial planning?
+Thinking through these questions can help to narrow down which type of the above FA can fulfil your requirements.

 2. Credentials and track record